 The Red Lodge Friends of the Library provides supplemental funding for library materials and programs and provides volunteers for the Book Sales and the Library Gardens.
 The Friends raise funds through membership, donations, the Fun Run for Charities, and the Book Sales.

 The library programs and services are well-used by the Red Lodge community.
-In 2013, an average of 357 patrons visited the library each week.
-The library offered 89 programs for children and adults, with a total attendance of 1,846.
-There are 14,587 books, 794 audiobooks, and 580 videos in the library’s collection, and patrons also have access to a statewide shared collection of 8,552 downloadable audiobooks and 9,338 eBooks.
-The library maintains subscriptions to 24 newspapers and magazines.
-Including the downloadable collection, the library’s annual circulation in FY2013 was 23,269, showing a 28% increase from FY2012.
+In fiscal year 2018-2019, an average of 476 patrons visited the library each week.
+The library offered 121 programs for children, young adults, and adults, with a total attendance of 2,500.
+There are 17,201 physical books, 837 physical audiobooks, and 1,261 physical videos in the library’s collection, and patrons also have access to a statewide shared collection of 23,085 eBooks and 17,125 downloadable audiobooks.
+The library maintained subscriptions to 15 newspapers and magazines.
+The library has 2,473 registered borrowers that reside in Red Lodge or Carbon County.
+Including the downloadable collection, the library’s annual circulation in FY19 was 21,990.

-In FY2013, the 9 public access computers were used an average of 167 times per week, with an average session length of 43 minutes.
-An average of 21 users per week access the library’s wireless internet during library hours, and many others use the signal when the library is closed.
-The library’s free internet access is highly valued by locals and by the many visitors that pass through Red Lodge each year.
+In FY19, the 10 public access computers were used an average of 94 times per week.
+An average of 55 users per week accessed the library’s wireless internet during library hours, with many others likely using the signal when the library was closed.
+Staff provide one-on-one technology assistance on a daily basis, an average of 16 times per week.
+The library’s free internet access continues to be highly valued both by locals and by the many visitors that pass through Red Lodge each year.

 The Red Lodge Carnegie Library is a department of the City of Red Lodge.
 The building and grounds are city property, and library staff are employed by the city.
 The library is governed by a Library Board of Trustees, a five-member citizen board appointed by the Red Lodge City Council, which has legal authority to provide free library services to the residents of Red Lodge and also to the residents of Carbon County.
 In exchange, Carbon County collects a library mill levy, a portion of which is given each year to the Red Lodge Carnegie Library based on an interlocal service agreement.
 These county funds, in addition to funding from the state of Montana, supplement those apportioned by the City of Red Lodge from general fund taxes.
 Due to the agreement with Carbon County, the service area population of the library is estimated to be 5,197; a large portion of these residents are seasonal.

 The Red Lodge Carnegie Library Board meets monthly.
-Regular meetings occur at 5 PM on the first Thursday of the month.
+Regular meetings occur at 6 PM on the first Thursday of the month.
 Meetings are held in the library Reading Room and are open to the public.
+(Note: Due to COVID-19, meetings are currently held via Zoom, on the same day and time.
+Contact Library Director Jodie Moore at firstname.lastname@example.org for Meeting ID and Password.)
 Trustees are appointed to a five-year term and may serve no more than two full terms in succession.
-Trustees are appointed and reappointed on July 1 of each year.
+Trustees are appointed (or reappointed) on July 1 of each year.
 Openings are posted in the Carbon County News and at City Hall, the Post Office, and the Library.
-Anyone interested in applying for an open position may submit a letter of interest to the Mayor.
+Anyone interested in applying for an open position may submit a letter of interest to Library Director Jodie Moore at PO Box 1068 or email@example.com.